-Net income from financial instruments shows a negative contribution of NOK 32.8 million in 2022, compared to a negative contribution amounting to NOK 55.0 million in 2021.
-The improvement is mainly related to a loss on repurchase of own bonds in 2021.
+Net income from financial instruments totalled NOK 7.7 million in 2023, compared to a negative contribution amounting to NOK 32.8 million in 2022.
+The improvement is related to an increased net income from hedging and positive changes in value from certificates and bonds.